-- (1) Includes interest at an assumed rate of 4.00% on the Multi-Modal Limited Tax General Obligation Refunding Bonds, 2013, the principal of which amortizes annually through June 1, 2029, to produce approximately level estimated annual debt service payments.
-See "Credit Facilities." - (2) Reflects taxable rates on certain bonds issued as taxable bonds and eligible for a federal subsidy but does not reflect the interest credit subsidy associated with those bonds. - (3) These bonds are primarily secured by an additional pledge of certain taxes and revenues of the metropolitan functions of the County.
+- (1) Excludes the Refunded Bonds.
+Assumes a 4.00% interest rate on the 2013 Bonds.
+Reflects taxable rates on certain bonds issued as taxable bonds and eligible for a federal subsidy but does not reflect the interest credit subsidy associated with those bonds. - (2) These bonds are primarily secured by an additional pledge of certain taxes and revenues of the metropolitan functions of the County.
 Includes debt service at an assumed interest rate of 4.00% on the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2017A and Series 2017B, the principal of which is payable in full on January 1, 2040.